kevinjoramos/AndroidButtonChallenge/README.md

 ![Try Catch Block](/images/img_5.png)

 Finally, the ui state is observed in the composable that represents the screen being looked at.
-Our viewmodel function above is called by our Button composable.
+Our view-model function above is called whenever our button composable is pushed.xx`